 Wm.
 Farmer and Sons was founded by North Carolina native Kirby Farmer, who moved to the Hudson Valley to attend the Culinary Institute of America.
 After working in hospitality in New York City, he and his wife began spending weekends upstate, often traveling to Hudson by Amtrak.

 When they decided to relocate permanently, they purchased a building in Hudson and spent two years renovating it into what is now a boutique hotel and restaurant.
 Today, Wm.
-Farmer and Sons operates as both a small inn and a restaurant that draws locals and weekend visitors alike.
+Farmer and Sons operates as both a small inn and a restaurant that draws both locals and weekend visitors.

 Le Perche

-Le Perche is one of the more consistent brunch destinations in Hudson.
-Operated by the same team behind Swoon Kitchenbar, the restaurant focuses on French-inspired cooking and house-made breads.
+Le Perche is a consistent brunch destination in Hudson.
+Operated by the same team behind Swoon Kitchenbar, it focuses on French-inspired cooking and house-made breads.

-The bakery section sits at the front, where pastries and loaves baked in a wood-fired brick oven imported from France are available for takeaway.
-If you’re staying for a meal, seating extends toward the back dining room and into a courtyard during warmer months.
+The bakery sits at the front, where pastries and loaves baked in a wood-fired brick oven imported from France are available to go.
+If you’re staying for a meal, seating extends into the back dining room and out to a courtyard during the warmer months.

-Brunch regularly includes dishes such as croque madame, brioche French toast, and confit duck hash with poached eggs.
-Dinner shifts toward French standards like steak frites and coq au vin, supported by a strong wine list.
+Brunch includes dishes like croque madame, brioche French toast, and confit duck hash with poached eggs.
+Dinner leans toward French standards such as steak frites and coq au vin, supported by a strong wine list.
 The menu changes seasonally, with ingredients sourced from Hudson Valley farms.

 Le Perche is priced higher than many casual brunch spots in town, with most entrées above $20.
-If you’re comfortable with that range, it remains one of the more reliable options for a sit-down brunch in Hudson.
+If you’re comfortable with that range, it’s a reliable option for a sit-down brunch.

 The Maker Restaurant

-The Maker Hotel sits in the center of Hudson and has become one of the town’s more recognizable boutique properties.
+The Maker Hotel sits in the center of Hudson, New York and has become one of the town’s more recognizable boutique properties.
 Its restaurant, The Maker Restaurant, operates as a standalone destination as much as a hotel dining room.

 In the morning, the front café feels closer to a coffee shop, serving pastries, espresso drinks, and a full breakfast menu.
 By evening, the space shifts into a more formal dinner setting.
 During the summer, tables extend into the courtyard near the pool, which adds to the atmosphere without feeling crowded.

 The menu emphasizes locally sourced ingredients, supported by a deep wine list and a focused cocktail program.
-Tucked toward the back, the Maker Lounge is easy to miss but worth finding, with a strong cocktail list and a smaller food menu that works well for drinks rather than a full dinner.
+Tucked toward the back, the Maker Lounge is easy to miss but worth finding, with a strong cocktail list and a smaller food menu that works well for drinks rather than a full dinner in Hudson NY.

 feast & floret

 feast & floret sits on Warren Street in a restored historic building and focuses on seasonal, ingredient-driven cooking with Italian influences.
-The kitchen leans heavily on wood-fired techniques, which shape much of the menu.
+The kitchen relies heavily on wood-fired techniques, which define much of the menu.

-Because the dishes rotate with the seasons, specific items may not return.
-A recent highlight for me was the wood-fired lamb loin, though you can generally expect house-made pastas, wood-fired meats, and vegetable-forward plates that reflect what’s available locally.
+Because the dishes rotate with the seasons, specific items may not always be available.
+A recent highlight for me was the wood-fired lamb loin, though you can generally expect house-made pastas, wood-fired meats, and vegetable-forward plates built around what’s available locally.

 The space is part of the appeal.
-A subtle floral theme runs throughout the dining room, while exposed brick and two fireplaces make it feel especially inviting in the colder months.
-It’s one of the more atmospheric dinner settings in Hudson without feeling overly formal.
+A subtle floral theme runs throughout the dining room, while exposed brick and two fireplaces make it especially inviting in the colder months.
+It’s an atmospheric dinner setting without feeling overly formal.

 Cafe Mutton